531 (Tramadol hydrochloride extended-release 100 mg)

 Pill imprint 531 has been identified as Tramadol hydrochloride extended-release 100 mg.

-Tramadol is used in the treatment of back pain; chronic pain; depression; fibromyalgia; pain (and more), and belongs to the drug class narcotic analgesics.
+Tramadol is used in the treatment of back pain; chronic pain; fibromyalgia; pain; anxiety (and more), and belongs to the drug class narcotic analgesics.
 Risk cannot be ruled out during pregnancy.
 Tramadol 100 mg has a low potential for abuse relative to the drugs in schedule 3.
 The drug has a currently accepted medical use in treatment in the United States.
 Abuse of the drug may lead to limited physical dependence or psychological dependence relative to the drugs in schedule 3.

 See also related documents.